nonstrict-hq/AppleFeedback/FB17052933/README.md

 For every other camera tested, this loops more than 100 times without problems, but for Apple Studio Display Camera, this fails after 24 times.

+This issue doesn't occur if:
+- A different app also uses the camera (it never shuts down)
+- Center Stage is active (either by user or app)

 Reproduced on 3 different physical Studio Display devices, different Macs and on macOS 14 and 15.